Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Nutmeg

 Nutmeg contains myristicin (a narcotic), which can lead to nausea, dizziness, and vomiting in parrots.
-In humans, it can sometimes lead to skin irritation and liver failure.

 foods that are bad for parrot

-What Can Parrots Not Eat or Drink?
+What Parrots Can’t Eat or Drink

 Alcohol